Early Years Foundation Stage

 Here in the Early Years Foundation Stage at East Ward, we offer a curriculum which is broad and balanced which builds on the knowledge, understanding and skills of all children, whatever their starting points.
 We follow the Development Matters guidance and use topic themes and enrichment opportunities.
 The aim of our curriculum is to develop a ‘thirst and love for learning’ and to create ‘awe and wonder’ memories.

 Each half term, the EYFS curriculum is guided by an open-ended learning question or statement linked to a key text.
 Teacher’s plan for exciting learning opportunities that provide our children with experiences they may never have had before.
 Children are encouraged to lead their own learning and teachers use their knowledge of each individual child to ensure children’s interest and needs are catered for in order for them to progress in all areas of the EYFS.
 Mark making, Making Conversation and Mathematics are at the heart of the teaching and learning that takes place in the EYFS and there is a sharp focus on children’s opportunity to problem solve, wonder, interact, explore and observe.
 Challenges across the curriculum allow children to be independent with their own learning, preparing for KS1 and beyond.

 At the end of the Early Years Foundation Stage, children will have developed the essential knowledge and skills required for everyday life and lifelong learning.
 Our children will be well rounded, happy, inquisitive and successful learners.
 They will know, understand and live our core values of Happy, Challenged, Successful and Proud.
 From their own starting points, children will make excellent progress academically and socially; developing a sense of themselves so that they are well prepared for the transition into Key Stage 1.

-Please click on the files below to view our half-termly Early Years newsletters:
+Please click on the files below to view our half-termly Early Years newsletters for 2023-2024: